grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj storeGateway.container

 `container` is a convenience field that can be used to modify the store-gateway container.

+## obj storeGateway.persistentVolumeClaim

+`persistentVolumeClaim` is a convenience field that can be used to modify the store-gateway PersistentVolumeClaim.

 ## obj storeGateway.podDisruptionBudget